plivo/plivo-python/README.md

 If you have the `0.11.3` version (a.k.a legacy) already installed, you will have to first uninstall it before installing the new version. `pip install --upgrade plivo` might not work depending on your system status.

+Alternatively, you can download the source code from this repo(master branch) and run

+    python setup.py install

+For features in beta, use the beta branch:

+    pip install plivo==4.2.0b1

-Alternatively, you can download the source code from this repo and run
+Alternatively, you can download the source code from this repo(beta branch) and run

     python setup.py install